Aguachica: Spanish conquest and colonization

 During the first decades of the 17th century, the area was established as the Hacienda de San Roque by the Spanish and was owned by Don Antonio Garia de Bonilla, but due to pests and illnesses the settlement was moved a few hundred meters to the south.
 By 1722 the settlement had grown in the middle of an hacienda predominantly owned by Don Casimiro Ramos de Barahona (also spelled Barahoja).
 The settlement was serving now as a rest area for merchants traveling to and from the nearby fluvial port town of Gamarra and Ocaña (present-day Department of North Santander).

-On 1748, the settlement received the royal grant in favor of Jose Lazaro de Rivera and established as a Roman Catholic parish.
+In 1748, the settlement received the royal grant in favor of Jose Lazaro de Rivera and established as a Roman Catholic parish.
 By this time the Spanish conqueror Jose Fernando de Mier y Guerra was ordered to "pacify" the Chimila indigenous groups and to reorganize some villages in the basin of the Magdalena river.
 These foundations and re-foundations were approved back then by José Alfonso Pizarro viceroy of the Viceroyalty of New Granada between 1749 and 1753.
 In 1753 the Spanish ordered the construction of houses in Aguachica and was made part of the Government of Santa Marta.

 Between 1798 and 1804 a plague swept most of the population causing the village to move to its present location.
 In 1914 became a municipality.